Cyclic peptide: Biosynthesis

 Cyclic peptides in plants are synthesized via a two-step process; the translation of a linear peptide chain, and its subsequent formation into a cyclic structure through activities of a protease-like enzyme or other ways.

+Some peptides, such as cyclotides, are gene-coded products obtained by the processing of larger precursor proteins.
+The generic configuration of the precursor protein consists of an endoplasmic reticulum signal sequence, a non-conserved pro-region, a highly conserved region known as the N-terminal repeat (NTR), the mature cyclotide domain and finally a short hydrophobic C-terminal tail.

 Properties and applications

 Cyclic peptides tend to be extremely resistant to the process of digestion, making them of interest to scientists working on novel oral medications.